Skip to main content

 17 mentions Positive Neutral Negative

-The graphics of the game are predominantly 8-bit inspired, evoking a nostalgic feel reminiscent of classic 1980s JRPGs, though opinions are mixed.
-While some appreciate the retro aesthetic and find it charming, others criticize the low-resolution visuals, repetitive designs, and inconsistent quality, leading to a perception of blandness and a lack of innovation.
-Overall, the graphics cater to a niche audience that enjoys retro styles, but may not appeal to those seeking modern visual standards.
+The graphics of the game are predominantly 8-bit inspired, evoking a nostalgic feel reminiscent of classic NES titles, though opinions are mixed.
+While some appreciate the retro aesthetic and its charm, others criticize the low-resolution visuals, repetitive designs, and inconsistent quality, leading to a perception of blandness and a lack of innovation.
+Overall, the graphics cater to fans of retro JRPGs but may not satisfy those seeking modern visual standards.

 • “Combat is fun, a huge world is there to explore and the music and graphics are sweet too!”